 The Green Park had a humble start but soon became a royal favourite.
 In 1660, it was no more than the missing link in a chain of parks that stretched from Westminster in the east to Kensington in the West.
-At this time, England had a new King, Charles II.
-He wanted to be able to walk all the way from Hyde Park to St James's without leaving royal soil.
-So he acquired land between the two established parks, put a brick wall around it and called it Upper St James's Park.
+King Charles II wanted to be able to walk all the way from Hyde Park to St James's without leaving royal soil, so he acquired land between the two established parks, put a brick wall around it and called it Upper St James's Park.

 The King was very fond of his new park and used it to entertain visitors.
 He built one of the first ice houses in Britain here so that in summer he could give his guests cold drinks.
 The park was also where the King went for his daily walk or "constitutional".
 And this explains how Constitution Hill got its name.

 In 1746, Upper St James 's was officially renamed The Green Park.
 We don't know the exact reason for the new name.
 It may be because, at the time, the park was an open meadow with few trees.
 Or it may date back to a tale about King Charles II and his wife.
 Apparently, she discovered that Charles had picked flowers in the park and given them to another woman.
 In revenge, the Queen ordered that every single flower in the park should be pulled up and no more planted.
 True or not, there are still no formal flowerbeds in The Green Park.

 In the 18th century, The Green Park became a favourite place for Queen Caroline, the wife of George II.
 She built a reservoir called the Queen's Basin to provide water to St James's Palace.
 She also built a library and the Queen's Walk, which became a fashionable path to the reservoir.